isacmohn/Graphql-Springboot-API/README.md

+# GraphQL Spring Boot API (Learning Prototype)

 This is a small prototype built to understand how a Spring Boot application can fetch data from a public API and expose it through a GraphQL resolver.
 The project focuses on architecture and data flow — not production features.

+## Where is the core code?

-All core logic is located in: src/main/java/no/usn/GraphQl_Test/
+All important application code is located in:

-Application entry point: GraphQlTestApplication.java GraphQL resolver: graphql/CountryQueryResolver.java Service (calls external API): service/CountriesService.java

-Models (mapped response objects) are in files
+src/main/java/no/usn/GraphQl_Test/

+## Start reading here

+**Application entry point**
+GraphQlTestApplication.java
+Starts the Spring Boot application.

+**GraphQL Resolver**
+graphql/CountryQueryResolver.java
+Receives the `country(code)` query and forwards it to the service layer.

+**Service layer**
+service/CountriesService.java
+Calls the external public API using WebClient and maps the response.

+**Model classes**
--  model/Country.java
+model/Country.java
--  model/CountriesApiResponse.java
+model/CountriesApiResponse.java
+Represents structured response objects returned to the client.

+## Data flow

-Application flow: GraphQL Query → Resolver → Service → Public API → Mapping → Response
+GraphQL query → Resolver → Service → External API → Mapping → Response

-Tech stack:
+## Tech stack
 - Java 17
 - Spring Boot
 - Spring GraphQL
 - WebClient
 - Maven